 This coverage type can also cover your legal fees if you are involved in a major property damage claim and have to go to court.
 If you crash into a business storefront and it has to close for repairs, your car insurance company may also cover the owner’s lost revenue.

-Property damage liability coverage does not cover your losses, like vehicle damage or medical bills.
-It specifically covers other peoples’ property.
-If your vehicle is damaged in an accident, or if you need medical treatment, your optional collision, comprehensive and medical payments coverage may help cover the costs.
-Review your auto policy to understand if these coverages are listed and if they are not, contact your insurance agent if you need them added before an accident occurs.
+Note that property damage liability coverage does not cover your losses, such as your vehicle damage or medical bills.
+It specifically covers other people’s property.
+If your vehicle is damaged in an accident, you’ll typically need collision coverage to help pay for your repairs. or if you need medical treatment, optional coverage types like collision, comprehensive and medical payments coverage may help cover the costs.

 How much does property damage coverage cost?